zfcampus/zf-apigility-doctrine/README.md

 Flush events
 ------------

-In 1.0.2 version some _POST events have changed the place where are fired.
+In version 1.0.2 some _POST events were triggered differently.
 As the result of this change, `EVENT_CREATE_POST`, `EVENT_UPDATE_POST`, `EVENT_PATCH_POST` and `EVENT_DELETE_POST` events are fired _before_
 Doctrine's flush().
-Since 1.0.3 new _FLUSH events were introduced to maintain this problem and allow to create listeners triggered after flush().
+Now _FLUSH events are introduced to remedy this problem and allow listeners triggered after flush().

-Also it is worth to noting that _FLUSH event listeners could return an `ApiProblem` which will produce API error, but the entity will be actually persisted in the DB.
+It is worth to noting that _FLUSH event listeners could return an `ApiProblem` which will produce API error, but the entity will be already be persisted in the DB.

 Querying Single Entities
 ========================